Last reviewed: July 01, 2026

 4.2 Your vet may determine that telemedicine is not appropriate for your pet's situation and may recommend an in-person examination.

-4.3 Choosing a virtual visit does not remove your right to be seen in person at any time.
+4.3 Choosing a virtual visit does not restrict your freedom to be seen in person at any time.

-4.5 Your vet will provide their name, licence details and contact information, and a means of contact for follow-up.
+4.5 Your vet will provide their name, licenced details and contact information, and a means of contact for follow-up.

 4.6 Your information is handled in accordance with applicable privacy laws, and records of your visit are retained.